risingwavelabs/risingwave/docs/state-store-overview.md

 As mentioned in [Read Path](#read-path), reads are performed on a ***version*** based on a given ***epoch***.
 During the whole read process, data from the specified read epoch cannot be removed by compaction, which is guaranteed by ***pinning an snapshot***; SSTs within a ***version*** cannot be vacuumed by compaction, which is guaranteed by ***pinning a version***.

 The SQL frontend will get the latest epoch from meta service.
-Then, it will embed the epoch number into SQL plans, so that all compute nodes will read from that epoch (***Snapshot Isolation***).
+Then, it will embed the epoch number into SQL plans, so that all compute nodes will read from that epoch.
 In theory, both SQL frontend and compute nodes will ***pin the snapshot***, to handle the case that frontend goes down and the compute nodes are still reading from Hummock (#622).
 However, to simplify the process, currently we *only pin on the frontend side**.*

 ![Hummock Service](images/state-store-overview/state-store-overview-04.svg)